zenont/cmg/README.md

 ## Getting Started

-Let's start by building the project and then running the library from a node.
+Let's start by building the project and then running the library from node.

 ```sh
 $ npm run build